whoschek/bzfs/README.md

 **--zfs-send-program-opts** *STRING*

 *  Parameters to fine-tune 'zfs send' behaviour (optional); will be passed into 'zfs send' CLI.
+The value is split on runs of one or more whitespace characters.
 Default is '--props --raw --compressed'.
 See https://openzfs.github.io/openzfs-docs/man/master/8/zfs-send.8.html and https://github.com/openzfs/zfs/issues/13024